-New Years Eve in Bali 2020: The Biggest Parties and Celebrations
+New Years Eve in Bali 2020 : Exquisite Dinners & Celebrations

 What are you waiting for?
 Book Your Tickets Online

 Standing beside the famous Jimbaran Bay, Le Meridien Bali Jimbaran invites guests to experience New Years Eve in Bali with them.
-This 31 December 2020, from 7pm, the resorts has prepared a series of delicious dishes and spreads in their ‘Chefs Bazar’, where you can eat your fill until the end of the year!
-There will be music, courtesy of DJ Gray spinning until 2021, inviting you dance and singalong, celebrating a huge farewell for 2020.
+This 31 December 2020, from 7pm, the resort has prepared a series of delicious dishes and spreads in their ‘Chefs Bazar’, where you can eat your fill until the end of the year!
+A DJ will be setting the scene and building the atmosphere for 2021, creating the appropriate farewell for 2020.
 Other exclusive privileges will be available, only at Le Meridien Bali Jimbaran.

 Dinner goes from 7pm-12am, priced at IDR 400.000++/person.
 Join the New Years Countdown beside Jimbaran Bay.